JTGD1/wealth-mgmt/README.md

 **To optionally set up automated alerting on large moves in the stocks and other exchange-traded products in your portfolio, follow steps below to setup a Heroku job:**

-1) clone the *wealth-mgmt* repo from Github to your local machine
+1) Clone the *wealth-mgmt* repo from Github to your local machine
 2) If you haven't yet done so, [install the Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python#set-up), and make sure you can login and list your applications.

 ```sh